ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 A **Variational Autoencoder (VAE)** forms the vision of our agent.

 The VAE is a **generative** model that learns the data generating process.
 The data generating process is $P(x,z)$ - the joint distribution over our data (the probability of $x$ and $z$ occurring together).

-The VAE uses **likelihood maximization** to learn this joint distribution $P(x,z)$.
-Likelihood maximization is the process of maximizing the similarity between two distributions.
-In our case these distributions are the distribution over our training data (the data generating process) and our parametrized approximation (a convolutional neural network).
+But what is a generative model?

+## Generative versus discriminative models

+All approaches in supervised learning are either generative or discriminative.

+### Generative models

+**Generative models** learn a **joint distribution** $P(x, z)$ (the probability of $x$ and $z$ occurring together).
+Generative models generate new, unobserved data $x'$.

-Let's start with the definition of a conditional probability:
+We can derive this process for generating new data.
+Let's start with the definition of conditional probability:

 $$ P(x \mid z) = \frac{P(x, z)}{P(z)} $$

-Rearranging this definition gives us a decomposition of the joint distribution  (this is the Product rule):
+Rearranging this definition gives us a decomposition of the joint distribution  (this is the product rule of probability):

 $$P(x, z) = P(x \mid z) \cdot P(z)$$

-This decomposition describes the entire generative process:
-- first sample a latent representation
+This decomposition describes the entire generative process.
+First sample a latent representation:

 $$z \sim P(z)$$

-- then sample a generated data point $x'$, using the conditional probability $P(x \mid z)$
+Then sample a generated data point $x'$, using the conditional probability $P(x \mid z)$:

 $$x' \sim P(x \mid z)$$

-These sampling and decoding steps describe the generation of new data $x'$.
-It doesn't describe the entire structure of the VAE (more on that later).
+These sampling and decoding steps only describes the generation of new data $x'$ from an unspecified generative model.
+It doesn't describe the entire structure of a VAE.

-Where to generative models fit in the context of other supervised learning methods?

-### Generative versus discriminative models
+### Discriminative models

-All approaches in supervised learning can be categorized into either generative or discriminative models.

-We have seen that generative models learn a **joint distribution** $P(x, z)$ (the probability of $x$ and $z$ occurring together).
-Generative models allow generation, as we can sample from the learnt joint distribution.

-Discriminative models learn a **conditional probability** $P(x \mid z)$ (the probability of $x$ given $z$).
-Discriminative models are used for prediction, using observed $z$ to predict $x$.
+Unlike generative models, **discriminative models** learn a **conditional probability** $P(x \mid z)$ (the probability of $x$ given $z$).
+Discriminative models predict, using observed $z$ to predict $x$.
 This is simpler than generative modelling.

 A common discriminative computer vision problem is classification, where a high dimensional image is fed through convolutions and outputs a predicted class.

 Now we understand the context of generative models in supervised learning, we can look at the context of the VAE within generative models.

+Where to generative models fit in the context of other supervised learning methods?

 ### The VAE in context

 The VAE sits alongside the Generative Adversarial Network (GAN) as the state of the art in generative modelling.

-GANs typically outperform VAEs on reconstruction quality, with the VAE providing better support over the data.
-By support, we mean the number of different values a variable can take.
+The figure below shows the outstanding progress in image quality generated by GANs.
+GANs typically outperform VAEs on reconstruction quality, with the VAE providing better support over the data (support meaning the number of different values a variable can take).

 <center>
 	<img src="/assets/world-models/gan.png">